songhongbao/blog_bak/wp-content/plugins/bulletproof-security/readme.txt

 * <strong>Login Security & Monitoring Setup Steps</strong>
 1. Click the Login Security & Monitoring Save Options button to use & save the BPS default Login Security settings or choose your own settings.
 2. Click the Login Security: Send Login Security Email Alert When...
 Save Options button to use and save BPS default Email Alerts and Log File settings or choose your own settings.

+* <strong>JTC-Lite Setup Steps</strong>
+1. Add a checkmark in the Login Form checkbox to enable the JTC-Lite CAPTCHA on your WordPress Login page.
+2. Click the Save Options button to use & save the BPS default JTC-Lite settings or choose your own settings.

+* <strong>MScan Malware Scanner Setup Steps</strong>
+1. Add a checkmark in the Hosting Account Root Folders checkboxes to enable MScan to scan the folders that you have chosen.
+2. Keep the default MScan Options settings or choose your own settings.
+3. Click the Save MScan Options button.
+4. Recommendation: Click the Scan Time Estimate Tool button to check the total estimated scan time for your scan based on your MScan Options settings.

 * <strong>Idle Session Logout (ISL) Setup Steps</strong>
 1. Choose the ISL option settings you want to use.